barchart/alerting-service-public/docs/content/concepts/security.md

 }
 ```

-As a result, when using this token, only actions for alerts owned by ```me@barchart.com``` are accepted.
-An action for any other user will be rejected.
+As a result, when using this token, only actions for alerts owned by ```me@barchart.com``` are accepted (i.e. authorized).
+An action for a different user will be rejected.

 ## Best Practices